tnear/sql/DataType.md

 - date/time (use text, integer, or real instead).

 ### `typeof`
 The `typeof` function shows you what data type a value is interpreted as by SQLite.
-See [
+See [typeof](Typeof.md) for more information.